Ali Karimli: In opposition

-Since 2003, Karimli has been calling for creation of a bloc of opposition parties.
-In spring 2005, under Karimli's initiative, the Freedom (Azadıq) bloc of three parties was created, comprising the APFP-reformists, the Equality Party (Müsavat) and the Democratic party.
+Since 2003, Karimli has been calling for the creation of a bloc of opposition parties.
+In spring 2005, on Karimli's initiative, the Freedom (Azadıq) bloc of three parties was created, comprising the APFP-reformists, the Equality Party (Müsavat) and the Democratic Party.

-As another attempt against opposition rights his international passport was confiscated, making Ali Karimli one of the few opposition leaders of the world without a valid international passport.
+As another attempt against opposition rights, his international passport was confiscated, making Ali Karimli one of the few opposition leaders of the world without a valid international passport.

 Karimli is active in organizing protests that have rattled Baku since March 2011, part of a regional wave of unrest.
 He was interrogated for eight hours by the office of Attorney General Zakir Qaralov on 16 April in connection with the protests.

-In April 2016, after Kerimli criticized the Azerbaijani government over its actions during the 2016 Armenian–Azerbaijani clashes, he became a subject of a series of protests (the latest one held on 12 April in front of Karimli's house), allegedly organized by the authorities.
+In April 2016, after Karimli criticized the Azerbaijani government over its actions during the 2016 Armenian–Azerbaijani clashes, he became a subject of a series of protests (the latest one held on 12 April in front of Karimli's house), allegedly organized by the authorities.
 The protesters also demanded to exile him from the country.
 According to the human rights lawyer Intigam Aliyev, attacks against Karimli are simply diverting attention from truly important issues and testing technologies to distract people's justified anger caused by the serious consequences of wrong decisions.

-Criticism

-Razi Nurullayev, former Deputy Chairman of Azerbaijani Popular Front Party, accused Ali Karimli instructing party members to create hundreds of fake Facebook profiles and demanded from Ali Karimli to disclose the source of financial support for his son's education at Bristol University.

-His son Turkel Karimli is criticized in local media to have a luxurious and careless life in expensive London clubs.
+Personal life

+He considers himself an Elchibeyist.
+Ali Karimli married Samara Seyidova in 1991; His first child from this marriage is Türkel Karimli, his second child is Sezen Karimli. while his third child is Timur Karimli.
+The youngest son, Timur Karimli, was born in March 2013.